-Here’s an interesting little Valuation project in which we considered several growth scenarios and eventually found a value that everyone was comfortable with.
-The Company hired a new CEO last year, and will grant 5% of its common stock to the new CEO.
+Here’s an interesting Minority Company Valuation project in which we considered several growth scenarios and eventually found a value that everyone was comfortable with.
+The Company hired a new CEO last year and will grant 5% of its common stock to the new CEO.
 The question is, what is the value of that 5%?

 From a valuation perspective, there are several issues, bearing in mind that you only own 5%: